microsoft/vscode-github-triage-actions/README.md

 ### Code Layout

-The `api` directory contains `api.ts`, which provides an interface for inteacting with github issues.
+The `api` directory contains `api.ts`, which provides an interface for interacting with github issues.
 This is implemented both by `octokit.ts` and `testbed.ts`.
 Octokit will talk to github, testbed mimics GitHub locally, to help with writing unit tests.

 The `utils` directory contains various commands to help with interacting with GitHub/other services, which do not have a corresponding mocked version.
 Thus when using these in code that will be unit tested, it is a good idea to manually mock the calls, using `nock` or similar.